themindfuldev/tiagorg.github.io-source/source/_posts/2015-03-01-revisiting-xp-be-a-thoughtful-programmer.md

 category: article
 ---

-In March, 2015 I published an article in [InfoQ](http://www.infoq.com), about  effectively exercising collective ownership to avoid confrontation and technical debt.
+In March, 2015 I published an article on [InfoQ](http://www.infoq.com), about  effectively exercising collective ownership to avoid confrontation and technical debt.

 [Article Revisiting XP: be a thoughtful programmer by exercising more collective ownership - InfoQ](http://www.infoq.com/articles/revisit-p-collective)